When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Bellman Error Selection for OPS

 \subsection{Comparison to Existing Methods}

 There are other works consider selecting a value function that has the smallest BE or is the closest to the optimal value function. \citet{farahmand2011model} consider selecting a value function such that, with high probability, the output value functions has the smallest BE.
 They propose to fit a regression model $\tilde q_i$ to predict $\bellman q_i$ and bound the BE by $\norm{q_i - \tilde q_i}_{2,\mu}^2 + b_i$ where the first term can be viewed as the (empirical) projected Bellman error, and the second term $b_i$ is a high-probability upper bound on the excess risk of the regression model, which is assumed to be given.
-There is a concurrent work on using BE selection method for OPS \citep{zitovsky2023revisiting}.
-They propose a method called Supervised Bellman Validation (SBV), which is essentially an empirical version of the method from \citet{farahmand2011model}, without an additional upper bound on the excess risk.
-They did not provide any sample complexity guarantee.
-In our experiments, we find that our method outperforms SBV in terms of sample efficiency, likely because the auxiliary function is used to predict the Bellman error, instead of $\bellman q$.
+There is a related work on using BE selection method for OPS \citep{zitovsky2023revisiting}.
+They propose a method called Supervised Bellman Validation (SBV), which is effectively an empirical version of the method from \citet{farahmand2011model}, without an additional upper bound on the excess risk.
+In our experiments, we find that our method outper forms SBV in terms of sample efficiency, likely because the auxiliary function $h$ is used to predict the Bellman error, instead of $\bellman q$.